Osmose/barber-shop/README.md

 # barber-shop

 A game for the ages.
+[Catch it here](http://mkelly.me/barber-shop/).

 ## Developer Setup